-The Supplier shall ensure that Third Party components used within the Deliverables are security maintained during the period of maintenance or Service contracted by the Purchaser.
+The Supplier shall ensure that all Third Party components used within the Deliverables are security maintained during the Lifecycle of the Deliverables.

 F.6 Security Defects

 The Supplier shall accept for each Vulnerability impacting the Deliverables and detected by the Purchaser during the contracted period of maintenance and/or warranty period that the Purchaser can open a maintenance ticket to fix it.
 In addition to section F.4, the Supplier shall respect the maintenance conditions to correct the Defect related to the Vulnerability.